 The investment properties were valued at \$2,570,000.
 The group uses valuation techniques that include valuation assessment and estimates based on observable and non-observable market data and observable internal financial data to estimate the fair value of investment properties.
 The directors believe that that chosen valuation techniques and assumption used were appropriate in determining the fair value of investment properties.
-The directors believe that the fair value of investment properties have not significantly increased from fair values as at 31 December 2017.
+The directors believe that the fair value of investment properties.
+The directors believe that the fair value of investment properties have not significantly increased from fair values as at 31 December 2017 and the company would be carrying out independent valuation of investment properties in 2021.